daizutabi/hydraflow/README.md

 ## Overview

-Hydraflow is a powerful library designed to seamlessly integrate [Hydra](https://hydra.cc/) and [MLflow](https://mlflow.org/), making it easier to manage and track machine learning experiments.
+Hydraflow is a library designed to seamlessly integrate [Hydra](https://hydra.cc/) and [MLflow](https://mlflow.org/), making it easier to manage and track machine learning experiments.
 By combining the flexibility of Hydra's configuration management with the robust experiment tracking capabilities